krebernisak/resume/resume-long.md

     - SOAP API backend used by MEP Storefront
     - Rewritten from the ground up for better scalability and maintenance
-    - Extensive testing with SoapUI and JMeter
+    - Worked on extensive testing with SoapUI and JMeter
     - Technologies: J2EE, Spring, SOAP, Hibernate, JBoss, Ant, Solr

     Java EE Developer, MEP Storefront, February 2011 - April 2012